Friday, July 10, 2009

 If you click and enlarge this photo, you might make out the black and yellow bee in the center, one of about six that were flitting about here...

 The Fort Hill Trail is an amazing and much-appreciated addition to the Lakewood Forest Preserve trail system.
 And as wonderful as the new trail is, the Loop Trail that branches off of it is delicious icing on the cake.
-The Loop Trail is the golf cart path for the former Four Winds Golf Club and it takes you on a tour of the lovely grounds of the old golf course.
-For a lengthy time, this scenic trail has been closed awaiting replacement of the two old concrete bridges over the creek, but I had a nice surprise today: They've opened about half the loop to traffic (sans the bridges)!
-Thank you LCFPD!
+The Loop Trail is the old golf cart path for the former Four Winds Golf Club and it takes you on a tour of the lovely grounds of the old golf course, replete with lovely old water hazards.

-Now we anxiously await the extension of the Fort Hill Trail into Ray Lake Farm Preserve, and also the extension of the north end of the Millennium Trail into Marl Flat Preserve (and hopefully over to the shore of Fish Lake.)
+The extension of the Fort Hill Trail into neighboring Ray Lake Farm Forest Preserve, and also the extension of the north end of the Millennium Trail into Marl Flat Preserve and beyond to the disc golf course on Fairfield Road now offers even longer rides.